ember-learn/ember-blog/source/2020-07-11-the-ember-times-issue-155.md

 Be kind,

-Chris Ng, Jared Galanis, Isaac Lee the crowd and the Learning Team
+Chris Ng, Jared Galanis, Isaac Lee, Amy Lam and the Learning Team